How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • physiotherapy

-The set of exercises is simple and does not take much time.
-You need to perform them 10 times three times a day.
-It is good to pre-steam your fingers in a bowl of warm water and sea salt diluted in it, some exercises can be performed in water.
+The set of exercises is simple and will not take much time.
+They need to be performed 10 times three times a day.
+It’s good to first steam your fingers in a bowl of warm water and sea salt diluted in it; some exercises can be performed in water.

 Regardless of the type of fracture, gymnastics should begin with the following exercises: